-- Sometime within the next couple of weeks, I’ll fill out your tax return using the information you’ve provided, and we can email or talk over the phone to answer any remaining questions.
+- Sometime within the next 1-3 weeks (depending on how much work is currently on my desk), I’ll fill out your tax return using the information you’ve provided, and we can email or talk over the phone to answer any remaining questions.

 - I’ll send you a draft copy of your tax return, as a pdf.
 I generally send this electronically; you’ll get a link via email that will allow you to view and download the draft.
 I’ll point out anything that I think is noteworthy, unusual, or unexpected.